 In this activity, the children had to roll the ball around the box or try and keep it centered in the middle of the box by once again, working together to tilt the box or hold it steady…

 Parachute play is all about teamwork.
 Lifting the parachute up and down all together so that we can make the balls fly high off the chute requires us to count together, lift together, and not let go of our part of the parachute in the process…

 Working together to color, paint, or in some way create something together also gives us the opportunity to promote the three C’s.
 While the children were coloring in the big circle, they had to communicate with each other about any spaces that still needed colored in, work together to color side by side, and make decisions on the direction or style of coloring they chose to do along the way.
 I noticed that by coloring together, the children also modeled for each other different coloring techniques or preferences…

 And of course, lots of games or songs where we gather together to enjoy activities like “The Farmer and the Dell” are an important part of building community and teamwork…

 Links to Grow on

 How to make a large Maze by Teach Preschool

 Stack the Box Relay Race by Teach Preschool

-Weaving through a Rainbow by Teach PreschoolThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Weaving through a Rainbow by Teach PreschoolThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!